deepdad/SharedWorldModels/README.md

 1. Run locally (need a CUDA device, preferably with 16GB GPU memory).
 2. Use a remote desktop with VNC (not on tfpool).
 3. ssh -X (-C for compression? /=slow)
 4. Run headless:
-4.1 Use xvfb-run python main.py (slow) (on tfpool via poolmgr (not Sascha Frank)).
+4.1 Use xvfb-run python main.py (slow) (on tfpool via poolmgr (Sascha Frank may not be helpful)).
 4.2 Use VirtualGL (not seen to work yet).

 ##### Running Headless